Ahmad Hardy: Missouri

 On December 18, 2024, Hardy announced that he would be transferring to the University of Missouri to play for the Missouri Tigers.
 On September 13, 2025, Hardy rushed for 250 yards on 22 carries and scored three touchdowns against the Louisiana Ragin' Cajuns.
-His total ranks as the sixth-highest single-game rushing performance in Missouri history and is tied for the 21st most in a game by a Southeastern Conference player.
-Through week six of the 2025 season, Hardy led the nation with 730 rushing yards on 103 carries and nine rushing touchdowns; his nine touchdowns tied him for second with Antwan Raymond of Rutgers, behind only Jonah Coleman of Washington, who had ten.
+This total ranks as the seventh-highest single-game rushing performance in Missouri history and is tied for the 22nd-most rushing yards in a game by a Southeastern Conference player.
+On November 15, 2025, in Missouri's 49–27 victory over Mississippi State, Hardy rushed for 300 yards and 3 touchdowns on 25 carries, becoming only the second Missouri player to have 300 rushing yards in a game, the other being Devin West (319 yards on 33 carries) in 1998 against Kansas.
+Hardy's rushing total was also the third-highest in a game in SEC history, behind Darren McFadden of Arkansas in 2007 and Tre Mason of Auburn in 2013 (whose 304-yard performance was against Missouri).
+Hardy is the second Missouri player to rush for 250 or more yards in two separate games in a season, after West did this twice in 1998.